Coat of Arms Bridge: History and description

 A similar bridge, an accommodation bridge connecting two fields, exists further down the railway line near Kenilworth.
 This bridge, also of stone constructions, bears two coats of arms—that of Chandos Leigh, 1st Baron Leigh (the landowner) on one side and the combined coat of arms of his wife and mother-in-law on the other.

-The bridge became a listed building in 1955.
+The bridge is a Grade II listed building, a status which affords it legal protection, first designated in February 1955.
 A painting of the bridge by Herbert John Rylance, painted circa 1900, hangs in the Herbert Art Gallery in Coventry city centre.